Dmytry/3d_printing_ideas/README.md

 A possible simple version can use large-backlash couplings (e.g. 350 degrees worth of backlash) to allow the motor a "runway" to accelerate decoupled prior to impact.

+A possible implementation: 3 motors per axis, 1 motor is directly coupled to the shaft, 2 more are connected through impact couplings (implemented as a purely passive large-backlash coupling, or actively controlled).

+Motor 1 drives the shaft at approximately constant speeds in the moves, without regards for its acceleration limit.
+The other two motors apply impacts in either direction by spinning up and having the coupling engage when the velocity needs to be abruptly changed.

 # Scope

 While those ideas were initially conceived in relation to the 3D printing, they are generally applicable to a broad range of robotics, including but not limited to: welding, machining, laser etching, pick-and-place, etc.